gund999/LightStim/README.txt

+# About
+A UI interface to Arduino that controls an LED driver to accurately control flashes
+# Installation
+Download the and unzip the repo
+# Set up
+Connect as depicted in the image below:
-// To run, please double click the LightStim.bat file

-// The output text and video should both appear in the same LightStim folder
+To run, please double click the LightStim.bat file.
+The output text and video should both appear in the same LightStim folder

-//